aliaksandr-s/prototyping-with-clojure/tutorial/chapter-04/04-Data modeling.md

 ##

-In this chapter we learned a new way of runnig a project directly through REPL, we added a `reset-db` function to `user` namespace, we created a database schema, prepopulated countries data and added some queries.
+In this chapter we learned a new way of running a project directly through REPL, we added a `reset-db` function to `user` namespace, we created a database schema, prepopulated countries data and added some queries.

 Code for the end of this chapter can be found in `app/chapter-04/end` folder.